Climate change

 This leads to my questions: Where is the most likely and substantively effective action going to come from: local or national/supranational entities?
 If you think climate change must be countered at the national and international levels, who is then responsible?
 For instance, should it be the historically largest emitters (among them, the USA and China), the most capable (the industrialized world), the most progressive (arguably the EU), or . . . ?
 Is anything even going to happen at all, or are we as human beings simply incapable of worrying about the future as a recent study indicated?

-Making it Personal: The Key to Climate Change Action
+Making It Personal: The Key to Climate Change Action

 by Brandon Palmen, UMN Law Student, MJLST Executive Editor